MikePohatu/TsGui/documentation/Authentication/ActiveDirectoryAuthentication.md

 ```

 #### Using group membership to change the UI
 It is sometimes useful to change the UI based on who is logged in.
-By setting the **CreateGroupIDs** attribute to TRUE, TsGui will create an ID for each AD group that can be used with the [option linking feature](/documentation/features/OptionLinking.md).
-The ID created for each group will in the format **%AuthID%_%GroupName%**.
+By setting the **CreateGroupIDs** attribute to TRUE, TsGui will create a variable with a matching ID for each AD group that can be used with the [option linking feature](/documentation/features/OptionLinking.md).
+The ID created for each group will in the format **%AuthID%_%GroupName%**\*.

+Note that characters that aren't valid for Task Sequence Variable names will be removed.
+See [here](https://learn.microsoft.com/en-us/intune/configmgr/osd/understand/using-task-sequence-variables#bkmk_custom) for more details on valid task sequence variable names.

 As an example, the following is a simple login page with two additional checkboxes.
 The checkboxes will be ticked and unticked based on the group memberships matched after authentication.